BrianLusina/PythonSnips/algorithms/graphs/alien_dictionary/README.md

 ![Solution 10](./images/solutions/alien_dictionary_solution_10.png)

 Now, we can decrement the in-degree count of a node instead of removing it from the reverse adjacency list.
-When the in-degree of the node reaches
-0
-0
-, this represents that this particular node has no incoming links left.
+When the in-degree of the node reaches 0, this particular node has no incoming links left.

 We perform BFS on all the letters that are reachable, that is, the in-degree count of the letters is zero.
 A letter is only reachable once the letters that need to be before it have been added to the output, result.